kessler/license-report/README.md

 }
 ```

+### Custom fields

 Besides the 'build-in' fields ("department", "name", "installedVersion", "author" "comment", "licensePeriod", "licenseType", "link", "material", "relatedTo"), any field allowed in a package.json can be used in the fields array (as "custom" field).

-When using "custom" field, an element named like the "custom" field with 2 properties must be added: "value" - the default value for this field - and "label - the "heading" for generated columns.
-Here is an example for adding the 'homepage' field:
+When using a "custom" field, an element named like the "custom" field with 2 properties must be added: "value" - the default value for this field - and "label - the "heading" for generated columns.

+When the selected field is an object (e.g. the repository field is often an object) the object will be in the json output.
+If the output is of type table (or any of the other text based formats) the result of the toString function is used (resulting in "[object Object]" as default).

+Here is an example for adding the 'homepage' and the repository field:

 ```
   "fields": [
     "name",
     "installedVersion",
-    "homepage"
+    "homepage",
+    "repository",
+    "repository.url",
   ],
   "homepage": {
     "value": 'n/a',
     "label": 'Homepage'
+  },
+  "repository": {
+    "value": 'n/a',
+    "label": 'Repo'
+  },
+  "repository": {
+    "url": {
+      "value": 'n/a',
+      "label": 'RepoURL'
     }
+  },
 ```

 ### Exclude packages: